No more work! On 30 July 2015 I retired, I am now traveling the world.

 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

-The total number of pictures online on my website from all countries is 22787, the total number of movies is 65, the total number of html pages is 729, the total number of scripts used is 21
+The total number of countries with pictures is 106, the total number of pictures online on my website is 23,402, the total number of video clips is 65, the total number of html pages is 739, the total number of scripts used is 33

 Here is a list of all countries in the world that I know of, with the spelling of the name of the country in the original script wherever I could find it.